 Structure exists for a reason.
 Every story has some sort of structure, whether it divides neatly into the classic three act format or breaks all the rules.
 BUT.
 When you’re planning out a story you still need to be flexible.
 Allow for unexpected pantsing gems.
 Allow for your outline to change.
 Allow for days when you’re in the mood for some analytical spreadsheet tinkering.
 Allow for days when you feel like throwing your plans out the window, switching character perspective and going off piste for a while.
 THIS IS WRITING.
 THIS IS WHAT WE DO.
 Incorporate both the practical, logistical side of writing AND the footloose and fancy-free side of writing into your work and you’ll begin to find the perfect balance for you.

-This is why we created Plotstormers – a flexible approach to planning that still leaves you plenty of freedom to let your pantsing instincts thrive.
+This is pretty much why Plotstormers exists – a flexible approach to planning that still leaves you plenty of freedom to let your pantsing instincts thrive.
 Plotstorming (plotting + brainstorming) takes the best bits of both techniques and mashes them seamlessly together – a little bit of planning, a wee smidge of pantsing, and the wisdom to know which one is best suited to each stage of the writing process.
 Sarah discovered that her tendency to over-plan was actually stopping her from writing, and that a bit of freewriting can throw up fresh ideas along the way.
 Jo discovered that her pantsing ways were causing her more grief than freedom and meant that the editing stage became an utter hell, so gradually began to incorporate planning techniques into her writing approach.